 Pioneer Announces Results from Annual General Meeting

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Pioneer Media Holdings Inc. (NEO: JPEG, AQSE: PNER) ("Pioneer" or the "Company"), a web3 gaming and infrastructure company, is pleased to announce the voting results from its annual general meeting (the “Meeting”) held on January 19, 2023.
-The total number of shares represented by shareholders present in person and by proxy at the Meeting was 36,744,977 shares representing 43.84% of Pioneer’s issued and outstanding common shares.
+VANCOUVER, British Columbia, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Pioneer Media Holdings Inc. JPEGPNER ("Pioneer" or the "Company"), a web3 gaming and infrastructure company, is pleased to announce the voting results from its annual general meeting (the "Meeting") held on January 19, 2023.
+The total number of shares represented by shareholders present in person and by proxy at the Meeting was 36,744,977 shares representing 43.84% of Pioneer's issued and outstanding common shares.

 All of the matters put forward before shareholders for consideration and approval, as set out in Pioneer's management information circular dated December 12, 2022, were approved by the requisite majority of votes cast at the Meeting.
 The details of the voting results for the election of directors are as follows: